Interleukin 29: Function

-Effects on immune response to pathogenes
+Effects on immune response to pathogens

 IL-29 exhibits antiviral effects by inducing similar signaling pathways as type I interferons.
 IL-29 receptor signals through JAK-STAT pathways leading to activated expression of interferon-stimulated genes and production of antiviral proteins.
 Further consequences of IL-29 signalization comprise the upregulated expression of MHC class I molecules, or enhanced expression of the costimulatory molecules and chemokine receptors on pDC, which are the main producers of IFN-α.

 IL-29 expression is dominant in virus-infected epithelial cells of the respiratory, gastrointestinal and urogenital tracts, also in other mucosal tissues and skin.
 Hepatocytes infected by HCV or HBV viruses stimulate the immune response by producing IL-29 (IFN-λ in general) rather than type I interferons.
 It is also produced by maturing macrophages, dendritic cells or mastocytes.

 It plays a role in defense against pathogens apart from viruses.
 It affects the function of both innate and adaptive immune system.
 Besides described antiviral effects, IL-29 modulates cytokine production of other cells, for example, it increases secretion of IL-6, IL-8 and IL-10 by monocytes and macrophages, enhances the responsiveness of macrophages to IFN-γ by increased expression of IFNGR1, stimulates T cell polarization towards Th1 phenotype and also B cell response to IL-29 was reported.